TSgthb/SQL_Projects/Retail Sales Analysis/README.md

 ORDER BY total_sales DESC;
 ```

-9. **Find the number of unique customers who purchased items from each category:**
+**9. Find the number of unique customers who purchased items from each category**

 ```sql
 SELECT